 6. Catch an Outdoor Performance

-If your area lacks a drive-in, check to see if a local park shows movies during the summer.
+For places that lack a drive-in, check to see if a local park shows movies during the summer.
 Many do.
 Some water parks and swimming pools even offer float and watch nights!

 7. Take Them Out to a Ball Game